-- 1.3.1 The owner of this manual is Bursa Malaysia Derivatives Berhad.
+- 1.3.1 The owner of this manual is BMDursa Malaysia Derivatives Berhad.
+BMD may, from time to time, incorporate into this manual changes or amendments in line with policy and procedure changes.
 This is a living document and subject to change from time to time.
-Bursa Malaysia Derivatives Berhad shall be responsible for incorporating into this manual, any changes or amendments in line with policy and procedures changes and distributing the updates to the relevant parties. - 1.3.2 No part of this manual is to be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording or any information storage and retrieval system, without the permission in writing from the Head of Derivatives Exchange Operations, Bursa Malaysia Derivatives Berhad.
+Bursa Malaysia Derivatives Berhad shall be responsible for incorporating into this manual, any changes or amendments in line with policy and procedures changes and distributing the updates to the relevant parties. - 1.3.2 No part of this manual is to be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording or any information storage and retrieval system, without the permission in writing from the Head of BMD of Derivatives Exchange Operations, Bursa Malaysia Derivatives Berhad.